 Anjanette Perry Baker is Managing Editor of Journal of Heredity and Manager of the AGA.
-She is the first contact person for most questions about the Journal of Heredity, the AGA symposium, award guidelines, the AGA Council – really anything about the society and its journal!
+She is the first contact person for most questions about the Journal of Heredity, AGA symposium, award guidelines, AGA Council -- really anything about the society and its journal!

-Anjanette has a checkered past in genetic and molecular biology research.
-As an undergraduate at UC Santa Cruz, she isolated restriction enzymes in Harry Noller’s lab.
-Following graduation, she moved to New York, where she grew HeLa cells and mutated vaccinia virus for Marcia Ensinger at Columbia University.
-She left the big city and laboratories behind when she began graduate school in oceanography at University of Hawaii.
-After receiving her MSc for the study of magnetic orientation in sea turtles, she met Scott Baker, a zoology PhD student, who swept her off her feet and onto a research vessel in Glacier Bay, Alaska.
-They then spent several years following humpback whales, migrating from Hawaii in winter to Alaska in summer.
+Anjanette has a checkered past in genetic and biological research.
+As an undergraduate at UC Santa Cruz, she isolated restriction enzymes.
+After moving to New York, she grew HeLa cells and mutated vaccinia virus at Columbia University.
+Leaving laboratories and the big city behind, she started grad school in Hawaii to study oceanography.
+There she met Scott Baker, a zoology student, who swept her off her feet and onto a research vessel in Glacier Bay, Alaska.
+They then spent several years following migratory humpback whales in both Hawaii and Alaska.

-The Journal started using ScholarOne Manuscripts for submission and review processes in 2008, freeing Anjanette from many editorial office clerical tasks, and allowing her to devote more time to the processes she enjoys, such as interacting with authors, designing the Journal covers, and developing policies and plans with our publisher, Oxford University Press.
-As AGA Manager, she assists the AGA President and Council in administering awards, conducting correspondence, managing the website and Facebook and coordinating the annual symposium.
+Anjanette manages the Journal's online submission site, ScholarOne Manuscripts, manages the peer-review process, designs the Journal covers, and develops policies and plans with our publisher, Oxford University Press.
+As AGA Manager, she assists the AGA President and Council in administering awards, conducting correspondence, managing the website and social media, and coordinating the annual symposium.

 Perry A, Baker CS, Herman LM.
 1990.
 Population characteristics of individually identified humpback whales in the central and eastern North Pacific: a summary and critique.
 Reports of the International Whaling Commission (Special Issue 12): 307-318.